Washington Roebling: Education and military service

 The oldest son of Johanna (née Herting) and John A. Roebling, Washington was born in 1837 in Saxonburg, Pennsylvania, a town co-founded by his father and his uncle, Carl Roebling.
 His early schooling consisted of tutoring by Riedel and under Henne in Pittsburgh.
 He was sent to stay with Professor Lemuel Stephens of the Western University of Pennsylvania (now known as the University of Pittsburgh), where Roebling also attended some classes.
-Roebling eventually attended the Trenton Academy and acquired higher education in engineering at the Rensselaer Polytechnic Institute in Troy, New York, from 1854 to 1857.
+Roebling eventually attended the Trenton Academy and acquired higher education in engineering at the Rensselaer Polytechnic Institute (RPI) in Troy, New York, from 1854 to 1857.
 He wrote a thesis titled "Design for a Suspension Aqueduct."

 Following his graduation as civil engineer (C.E.), Roebling joined his father to work as a bridge builder.
 From 1858 to 1860, he assisted his father on the Sixth Street Bridge project to replace an older bridge over the Allegheny River.
 During that period, he lived in a boarding house on Penn Street.
 Following completion of the bridge, Roebling returned to Trenton, where he worked in his father's wire mill.

 On April 16, 1861, soon after the start of the American Civil War, Roebling enlisted as a private in the New Jersey Militia.
 Seeking more than garrison duty, he resigned after two months and re-enlisted in a New York artillery battery: Company K, 83rd NY Volunteers.
 He performed staff duty engaged in the construction of suspension bridges to provide for the movement of troops.
 He rose steadily in rank and was soon commissioned as a 2nd Lieutenant.